- My Experience with Health Coaching and Counseling

 Understanding and honoring the differences and similarities between health coaching and mental health counseling increases the opportunities for a collaborative model to evolve, from which clients ultimately benefit.
 Likewise, we feel more confident to invite referral options into our conversations with clients and coach them on the benefits.

-A collaborative approach involving mental health counseling and health coaching can help clients in unique and complementary ways that ultimately enable them to live healthier, well lives, and knowing the differences is key, which is an integral component and outcome of the ADAPT Health Coach Training Program.
+A collaborative approach involving mental health counseling and health coaching can help clients in unique and complementary ways that ultimately enable them to live healthier, well lives, and knowing the differences is key.